I hold sensitive personal data about my counselling clients, so data protection is of the utmost importance.

 I hold the following personal data: name, address, phone number, email address, date of birth, GP, medication taken, and notes from the counselling sessions.

-Clients give their consent to the collection and holding of their personal data (via the counselling contract) and this is a prerequisite for providing counselling.
+Clients give their consent to the collection and holding of their personal data (via the therapy contract) and this is a prerequisite for the provision of therapy.

-The client provides their data at the initial contact and during the counselling sessions.
-Name, phone number and email address are held for communication of details of counselling appointments and counselling information, and for phone counselling sessions.
-The client’s address is held in case of an emergency, for example, if the client is taken ill during a session and an ambulance is required.
+The client provides their data at the initial contact and during the therapy sessions.
+Name, phone number and email address are held for communication of details of therapy appointments and therapy information, and for phone therapy sessions.
+The client’s address is held in case of an emergency, for example, if the client is taken ill during an online session and an ambulance is required.
 The address may also be shared with the police if the client or other person are at risk of serious harm without intervention.
 The client’s date of birth and GP details would be used if the client was suicidal or needed referring to more specialist mental health support.
 Details of medication provide useful background information on a client’s state of mind, possible side-effects and their likely impact on therapy.
-Notes of the counselling sessions are taken to facilitate my memory of the sessions and in case of legal proceedings.
+The emergency contact number might be used if the client didn't turn up to a planned session following a previous discussion of suicidal thoughts.
+Notes of the therapy sessions are kept to facilitate my memory of the sessions and in case of legal proceedings.

 Clients are told the purpose of the collection of the data when they provide it and how long it is kept for.
 They are told that they can have access to the data at any time.

-Written notes and hard copies of contracts are kept in a locked metal storage box.
-Notes are scanned and stored electronically in password protected files after the completion of counselling.
-My email account, computer and phone are password protected.
-I always lock my computer screen when I am away from it and my phone is set to auto lock after two minutes of inactivity.
-I carry the relevant client’s counselling notes to and from in-person counselling appointments and never leave them unattended.
+Written notes and hard copies of contracts are kept in a locked desk.
+My note-taking device, email account, computer and phone are password protected.
+I always lock my computer screen when I am away from it and my phone is set to auto-lock after two minutes of inactivity.
+I carry the relevant client’s therapy notes to and from in-person therapy sessions and never leave them unattended.

 Clients have the following data rights: